yujunkuo/DS4CS-Homework/README.md

 - **Hw07** is an exercise about *Spam Mail Detector* with *Orange*
 - **Hw08** is an *Deep Learning* exercise.
 In this homework, we should use *CNN* to classify malicious PE files into malware family
 - **Hw09** is an extension of Hw08.
 In this homework, we should use *AutoEncoder* to do *Dimension Reduction* on images, and then use *CNN* to classify these PE files' images into malware family
-- **Midterm**, as its name suggests, is a exam to review the content learned in the first half of the semester
+- **Midterm** is my answer record of the Midterm Exam.
+The main purpose of the Midterm Exam is to review the content learned in the first half of the semester
-- **Final Exam** is a exam to review some important topics and concepts about *Data Science and Cybersecurity*
+- **Final Exam** is my answer record of the Final Exam.
+The main purpose of the Final Exam is to review some important topics and concepts about *Data Science and Cybersecurity*

+---

+> **Note: These contents are only my personal answers, not standard answers to the homework**